How to make Word documents accessible

 Using web addresses (URLs)

-Normally we recommend you avoid directly display web addresses (URLs) in documents, especially if they are meant mainly for reading online.
+Normally we recommend you avoid displaying web addresses (URLs) in documents, especially if they are meant mainly for reading online.

 URLs can be long, interrupt reading flow and be confusing for screen reader users.

-If your document is meant to be read online, but must also be printed for some users, you may want to include the plain URL next to the link text.
+If your document is meant for both online and print, you can include the plain URL next to the link text.
 A plain URL is simple, unformatted text that is not a selectable hyperlink.

 For example, 'To report a problem with your road, go to the Highways Hub (nottinghamshire.gov.uk/highways)'.